niell-ion/crossing-docs/docs/crossing_maintenance.md

+To ensure safe operation and performance of the device, regular maintenance should be completed according to the following table.
+Detailed maintenance procedures are outline further in this section.

 | **Interval**                   | **System**              | **Task**                                    | **Tools / Materials**                        | **Notes**                                        |
 | ------------------------------ | ----------------------- | ------------------------------------------- | -------------------------------------------- | ------------------------------------------------ |
 | **Before Each Tow**            | Tires                   | Check tire pressure and condition           | Tire pressure gauge; air compressor          | Inflate to rated PSI; inspect for cracks or wear |